DiffstarPop: A generative physical model of galaxy star formation history: DiffstarPop Model Formulation

 \subsection{\DstarPop model of the SFH of galaxy populations}

 In this section, we give a high-level overview of the formulation of \DstarPop.
+Figure~\ref{fig:diffstarpop_flowchart} presents a summary flowchart of DiffstarPop and its different components.
 For a more detailed description of the model, refer to Appendix~\ref{diffstarpop_appendix} and the documentation of our publicly available source code\footnote{\url{https://github.com/ArgonneCPAC/diffstar}}.

-\DstarPop is a parametric model for $P(\thetasfh\vert\thetamah),$ the probability that a dark matter halo with MAH given by $\thetamah$ hosts a galaxy with SFH given by $\thetasfh.$ With a model for $P(\thetasfh\vert\thetamah),$ one can directly populate the merger trees of a cosmological N-body simulation with a galaxy SFH, which is one of our own primary applications.
+\DstarPop is a parametric model for $P(\thetasfh\vert\thetamah),$ the probability that a dark matter halo with MAH given by $\thetamah$ hosts a galaxy with SFH given by $\thetasfh.$ With a model for $P(\thetasfh\vert\thetamah),$ one can directly populate each merger tree of a cosmological N-body simulation with a galaxy SFH, which is one of our primary applications.

 We model $P(\thetasfh\vert\thetamah)$ as a two-component multivariate normal distribution, consisting of a ``quenched" population of galaxies that experiences a significant quenching event, and a ``main sequence" population that never experiences such quenching.
 The \DstarPop parameters $\psisfh$ encode how the mean and covariance of $P_{\rm ms}(\thetasfh\vert\thetamah)$ and $P_{\rm q}(\thetasfh\vert\thetamah)$ vary with halo properties $\thetamah.$